seanpm2001/Why-you-should-avoid-Google-AMP/RepoData/Description/GitHub/OldVersions/English/USA/README_V1.txt

-An article on why you should stop using Google Summer of Code and find a privacy focused efficient alternative.
+An article on what Google AMP is, how it is destroying the openness of the Internet, and how to stop using it.